Buzz Osborne: Personal life and beliefs

+In 1987 Osborne was married to musician Lori Alden Black, daughter of Shirley Temple and Charles Black.
 Osborne has been married to graphic designer Mackie Osborne since 1993.
 They are dog owners, having kept several rescued dogs.
 The couple decided not to have children.
 Osborne does not believe rock musicians should make political statements and that people "should look for higher sources than entertainers for their political beliefs".

 He is an avid golf fan and player.

-Despite past use, Osborne has not drank alcohol or used other recreational drugs for some time.
+Despite past use, Osborne has stated that he does not drink alcohol and has not used other recreational drugs for some time.

 Political and social views

 In a 2011 interview with the music magazine L.A.
 Record, Osborne stated when asked about American politics that "I hate conservatives, but I really hate liberals.
 Here's the thing.
 I have my own opinions about everything, and it's basically classic liberalism."
 In 2008, he told the magazine Alarm that he opposes what he sees as both modern socialist and fascist thought, stating that he's "into true liberalism, which means you mind your own goddamn business; you take care of yourself."
 In a 2014 interview with Tonedeaf, Osborne expressed that American economist Thomas Sowell has been a major influence on his career.
 "I consider Sowell the greatest philosopher of all time."
 Osborne explained.
 "He is a PhD economist and he's written more than 30 books about everything you can imagine, from social commentary to how economics works."

 In a 2008 interview with City Newspaper of Rochester, when asked about his collaboration with Jello Biafra on two albums, Osborne stated that "I don't relate at all to his politics.
 I believe in personal freedom, personal responsibility.
 And nobody tells you what to do more than the left wing.
 They're a bunch of fascists."

 In terms of issues covering copyright and illegal file-sharing of songs, Osborne's remarked, "The internet downloading—people need to get over it".
 He's also added, "Is it stealing?
 Sure, yeah—but it doesn't matter.
 It's over.
 Things have changed.
 We have to move on."
 In an earlier interview, he argued, "For me musically, I wish I woulda had something like YouTube when I was a kid so I could go, 'Oh, what's this Captain Beefheart?'"